JGR-1/junior-qa-portfolio/bug-reports/bug-009-romanji-function.md

 2. Input texts that contains a mix of kanji, katakana and hiragana

 Expected result:
-- Romanji should appear below every translated text to japanese
+- Romanji should appear below translated text to japanese

 Actual result:
 - Romanji doesnt appear consistently below the text, its not consistant, but the behavior its seen more commonly when many kanji are involved